Big Island Top Attractions

 Not all beaches are created equal.
 Some are for relaxing, some are for surfing, and some are for exploring the incredible world beneath the waves.
 This map focuses on the best spots for swimming and snorkeling, which are concentrated on the calm, clear waters of the Kona and Kohala coasts.

-Kahaluʻu Beach Park, just south of Kona, is your go-to spot.
-A natural rock wall creates a calm, shallow lagoon perfect for new snorkelers and kids.
-It's teeming with colorful fish and you're almost guaranteed to see honu (Hawaiian green sea turtles).
+Just south of Kona, this is your go-to spot.
+A natural rock wall (breakwater) creates a calm, shallow lagoon that's perfect for new snorkelers and kids.
+It's teeming with colorful fish and you are almost guaranteed to see honu (Hawaiian green sea turtles) peacefully munching on seaweed in the shallows.

 Hāpuna Beach State Recreation Area on the Kohala Coast is world-famous for a reason.
-It's a massive, half-mile stretch of soft white sand perfect for swimming, sunbathing, and boogie boarding when the surf is up.
+It's a massive, half-mile stretch of soft white sand that's perfect for swimming, sunbathing, and boogie boarding when the surf is up.
+Snorkeling can be good at the rocky ends of the beach on calm days.

-Kealakekua Bay, home of the Captain Cook Monument, is the undisputed champion of Big Island snorkeling.
-It's a protected Marine Life Conservation District with breathtaking water clarity and abundant coral and fish.
+Home of the Captain Cook Monument, this is the undisputed champion of Big Island snorkeling.
+It's a protected Marine Life Conservation District, and the water clarity and abundance of coral and fish are simply breathtaking.

 Map of Top Hiking Trails